 - Dissipation of static electricity in order to avoid ElectroStatic Discharge (ESD), which is the most common use of electrically conductive plastics and composites.
 ESD may cause damage to sensitive electronics or ignition of flammable products.
 Two different sets of standards are associated with these two subareas.

-- Low electrical conductivity due to comfort or production process, eg. handling of plastic film.
+- Low electrical conductivity due to comfort or production process, eg. handling of plastic film or powders.

 - Electrical conductivity of metals is of interest in tranport of power and energy.
 We can also measure conductivity of metals and alloys using the four point method and a high current.